wp-plugins/wp-google-maps/readme.txt

 * Create as many map markers as you need by simply typing in the address
 * Edit your markers with the click of a button
 * Drag markers to an exact location
-* Google Streetview supported
+* Google Maps Streetview supported
 * UTF-8 character support
-* Can be included as a widget
+* Map Can be included as a widget
 * Support for localization
-* Choose from four map type: roadmap, terrain, satellite and hybrid
+* Choose from four Google maps types: roadmap, terrain, satellite and hybrid
 * Define your own width, height and zoom level for your Google Map
 * Create a map in less than a 30 seconds!
 * WordPress 3.0 friendly